How To Add A Link Section To WordPress

 (Advanced link settings – Add New Link)

-• Image Address: Specify an image to be displayed with the link.
-To use this feature, add the image URL and make sure that your image is small (around 16×16 like a favicon).
+• Image Address: Lets you specify an image to be displayed with the link.
+Add the URL of your image and make sure that your image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the link’s RSS feed will be displayed next to the link.
+• RSS Address: If your theme allows it, the RSS feed associated with the link can display next to the links.

-• Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).
+• Rating: You can add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).

-click on the Add Link button to update your link settings
+click on Add Link to update your link settings

 Note: If you tick the checkbox next to Keep this link private, your link will not be visible when links are displayed on your site …

-Making links private lets you toggle their visibility on or off without deleting your links (this is useful if you want to use seasonal links) …
+Making links private lets you add links and then toggle their visibility on and off without deleting your links (this is useful if you want to use seasonal links) …

-To view all your links, select Links > All Links in the main dashboard menu …
+To see all your links, choose Links > All Links in the WP dashboard navigation menu …

 Links Menu - All Links

-Select the link to be edited and click on Edit to bring up the item’s link information …
+Locate the item you want to edit and click on Edit to bring up the link’s information …

 (Edit Link page)